 Yampa Valley Medical Center is seeking caring people to join its volunteer team.
-There are openings in the following programs: cookie cart, day surgery, front desk at the Outpatient Pavilion and the music program.
-Those interested in becoming a volunteer or whoi would like to learn about other volunteering opportunities at YVMC, are asked to contact Volunteer Services at 870-1146 or email firstname.lastname@example.org.
+There are openings in the following programs: cookie cart, day surgery, front desk at the Outpatient Pavilion and music programs.
+Those interested in becoming a volunteer or who would like to learn more about other volunteering opportunities at YVMC are asked to contact Volunteer Services at 970-870-1146 or firstname.lastname@example.org.